emailhippo/email-verify-api-docs/docs/data-dictionary.rst

 	addresses will ever be read.

 :GreyListing:
-	:term:`Greylisting` is in operation.
-It is not possible to validate email boxes in real-time where greylisting is in operation.
+	:term:`Grey Listing` is in operation.
+It is not possible to validate email boxes in real-time where grey listing is in operation.

 :MailboxFull:
 	The mailbox is full.